A-Hazzard/nobilis-talent-solution/README.md

 git clone https://github.com/A-Hazzard/scalable-consultation-website.git
 cd payne-leadership-web

-# Copy environment template
+# Create environment file
-cp .env.example .env
+# Copy the example below and create a .env file in the root directory

 # Edit .env with your Firebase credentials
 # See Environment Setup section below